superhero-7/AltDiffusion/README.md

 We release the checkpoints of AltDiffusion [m2](https://huggingface.co/BAAI/AltDiffusion), [m9](https://huggingface.co/BAAI/AltDiffusion-m9) and [m18](https://huggingface.co/BAAI/AltDiffusion-m18).

+news: Our paper is accepted by AAAI 2024.

 ## 🏴 Introduction

 we introduce a novel multilingual T2I diffusion model, which is capable of processing eighteen languages[^1] that cover 46.94\% of the world's first-language speakers and 27.64\% of the world's second-language speakers, named **AltDiffusion(AD)**, along with an efficient training approach shown in bellow.